-Indeed, several studies link low-dose aspirin to a decreased risk of heart disease.
+Studies that link low-dose aspirin to a decreased risk of heart disease, support this recommendation.
 Others show that aspirin could be effective for both the prevention and treatment of colorectal cancer.
 BUT, according to one study from the Fred Hutchinson Cancer Research Centre, the benefits of this anti-inflammatory drug on colorectal cancer may depend on your genes.

 Aspirin works by blocking an enzyme called cyclooxygenase, which controls inflammation and blood clotting.
-While aspirin is generally well tolerated, in some people it can cause dyspepsia (indigestion) and stomach ulcers, and increase the risk of intestinal bleeding.
+While aspirin is generally well tolerated, in some people it can cause dyspepsia (indigestion) and stomach ulcers.
+It can also increase the risk of intestinal bleeding.

 There is good evidence that long-term use (5-10 years) of low-dose aspirin will lower the risk of getting colorectal cancer and increase the survival rate in patients.
 However, whether these benefits outweigh the harmful effects of aspirin, is a topic that remains controversial.

-The study by Nan and Colleagues adds to this debate, emphasizing the need to consider genetic variation when using aspirin therapy.
+The study by Nan and colleagues adds to this debate, emphasizing the need to consider genetic variation when prescribing aspirin therapy.